 FAX has committed to transitioning all buses to zero-emission (either electric or hydrogen) by the year 2040.
 The initial phase of ZEB deployment requires significant electric charging infrastructure improvements to the FAX portion of the MSC, currently scheduled for completion in 2023.
-Buses will be charged using off-peak periods to maximize savings.
-The switch from alternative fuel to electric for the first batch of ZEBs is anticipated to reduce operating expense, but the amount depends on the fuel versus electricity cost is not yet quantified.
+Buses will be charged during off-peak periods to maximize savings.
+The switch from alternative fuel to electric for the first batch of ZEBs is anticipated to reduce operating expenses, but the amount depends on the cost difference of fuel versus electricity, that has not yet been quantified.